isrlabs/avr-forth/README.md

 `DUP` duplicates the top value on the stack.

 ## ERROR MESSAGES

 The error messages are necessarily terse to preserve memory.

 * NOMEM: no memory; a malloc failed.
+The processor will reset.
-* SUN: stack underflow
+* SUN: stack underflow.
+The processor will reset.
-* SOV: stack overflow
+* SOV: stack overflow.
+The processor will reset.
 * EIMM: error in immediate; the immediate is either too large for an unsigned 16-bit integer, or it was formatted wrong
-* BADMEM: the memory location referred to is invalid
+* BADMEM: the memory location referred to is invalid.
+* UNK: the word is not in the interpreter's dictionary.

 ## EXAMPLES